Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 * Centralized alerting from a platform perspective.
 * Centralized, interactive Azure dashboards through the lenses of networking, security, and overall platform health.

-Contoso has documented the resources and parameters that it requires so that the platform can be managed and monitored via Policy as per NorthStar guidance.
+Contoso has documented the resources and parameters that it requires so that the platform can be managed and monitored via Policy as per Enterprise-Scale guidance.
 All these resources will be deployed in the "Management" subscription.

 <table>